Susan Solomon

 In 2008, Solomon was selected by Time magazine as one of the 100 most influential people in the world.
 She also serves on the Science and Security Board for the Bulletin of the Atomic Scientists.

 Biography

 Early life

-Solomon's interest in science began as a child watching The Undersea World of Jacques Cousteau.
-In high school she placed third in a national science competition, with a project that measured the percent of oxygen in a gas mixture.
+Solomon was born in Chicago, Illinois.
+Her interest in science began as a child watching The Undersea World of Jacques Cousteau.
+In high school she placed third in a national science competition, with a project that measured the percentage of oxygen in a gas mixture.

-Solomon received a bachelor's degree in chemistry from Illinois Institute of Technology in 1977.
-She received her Ph.D. in chemistry from the University of California, Berkeley in 1981, where she specialized in atmospheric chemistry.
+Solomon received a B.S. degree in chemistry from the Illinois Institute of Technology in 1977.
+She then received an M.S. in chemistry in 1979 followed by a Ph.D. in 1981 in atmospheric chemistry, both from the University of California, Berkeley.

 Personal life

 Solomon married Barry Sidwell in 1988.
 She is Jewish.

 Work

 Solomon was the head of the Chemistry and Climate Processes Group of the National Oceanic and Atmospheric Administration Chemical Sciences Division until 2011.
 In 2011, she joined the faculty of the Department of Earth, Atmospheric and Planetary Sciences at the Massachusetts Institute of Technology.